sjsu-library/unionist/_template/unionist--text-0006.md

   Canterbury law, thinking perhaps, that if the question were put to the inhabitants of Litchfield, whether they would consent to the establishment of a negro school among them, in addition to their present schools, they would answer in the affirmative.
-  But in this he may be mistaken.</p><p>The&nbsp; shouting horn of federal sedition this year, is to be the Canterbury negro school, and the dissection law.</p><p>ANDOVER</p>"
+  But in this he may be mistaken.</p><p>The shouting horn of federal sedition this year, is to be the Canterbury negro school, and the dissection law.</p><p>ANDOVER</p>"
 scholarlyNotes:
-commentary: Note here the attempt to paint Unitarianism as suspect, and to indicate that Tappan is with him – conversely it points to the wide range of religious tolerance and coexistence in the ranks of the Abolitionists
+commentary: Note here the attempt to paint Unitarianism as suspect, and to indicate that Tappan is with him – conversely it points to the wide range of religious tolerance and coexistence in the ranks of the Abolitionists.
+The Columbian Register, based in New Haven, had been a leading voice of opposition to the proposed Manual Labor College for Black men in 1831.
 relatedPeople: Arthur Tappan; Samuel J. May; Prudence Crandall
 featured:
 repeated: